OasisLMF/OasisLMF/docs/OED_validation_guidelines.md

 ### OasisLMF 1.15.21-LTS
 * OED location
-  PortNumber, AccNumber, LocNumber
+  * PortNumber, AccNumber, LocNumber
-* OED account:
+* OED account
+If StepNumber is provided and populated, the policy is a step policy and records must be unique in the fields
-  PortNumber, AccNumber, PolNumber, LayerNumber, StepNumber or
+  * PortNumber, AccNumber, PolNumber, LayerNumber, StepNumber, else

-  PortNumber, AccNumber, PolNumber, LayerNumber, CondNumber
+  * PortNumber, AccNumber, PolNumber, LayerNumber, CondNumber

 ### OasisLMF 1.23-LTS and later
 * OED location
-  PortNumber, AccNumber, LocNumber, CondTag
+  * PortNumber, AccNumber, LocNumber, CondTag

 * OED account
+If StepNumber is provided and populated, the policy is a step policy and records must be unique in the fields
-  PortNumber, AccNumber, PolNumber, LayerNumber, StepNumber or
+  * PortNumber, AccNumber, PolNumber, LayerNumber, StepNumber, else

-  PortNumber, AccNumber, PolNumber, LayerNumber, CondNumber, CondTag
+  * PortNumber, AccNumber, PolNumber, LayerNumber, CondNumber, CondTag

 If StepNumber is provided and populated, the policy is a step policy and records must be unique in the fields PortNumber, AccNumber, PolNumber, LayerNumber, StepNumber.